stratofax/bash/README.md

 ## Installation

-1. Clone the repository:
+### Clone the repository

 ```bash
 git clone https://github.com/stratofax/bash.git
 ```

-2. Add the script directories to your PATH or create symlinks to the scripts you want to use:
+### Add the script directories to your PATH

+Or create symlinks to the scripts you want to use.

 ```bash
 # Example: Add to PATH in your .bashrc or .bash_profile
 export PATH="$PATH:/path/to/bash/bin"